moorthichinna/magento-two/README.md

 # magento
-It is development file content.
+It is master file content.